vjelic/madengine-glog-fork/docs/distributed-execution-solution.md

 # SSH to GPU node
 ssh user@gpu-node-01

-# Navigate to MADEngine directory on GPU node
+# Navigate to madengine directory on GPU node
 cd /home/user/madengine

 # Run the dummy model using the manifest